Edwinaeded/restaurant-List/README.md

-# Taipei TOP8 Restaurant Recommendation List
+# Taipei Restaurant Recommendation List
 A simple web application for Taipei restaurant recommendation

 ## Features
 - Overview recommendation restaurants
 - See the details of each restaurant
 - Search restaurants with keyword
+- Add restaurant to list
+- Update restaurant details
+- Delete restaurant from list

 ## Prerequisites
 - Visual Studio Code